quiltingcode/events-backend-api/README.md

 I have set up a search function whereby the full events list can be searched on by the event owner, title, event data, or event tags.

-I have set up five field filters on the events list to filter as follows:
+I have set up six field filters on the events list to filter as follows:

 1. Events whose owners the logged in user is following - This will be the front end 'Feed' page

 2. Events which the logged in user has posted interested in - This will combine with filter 3 to be the front end 'My Events' page

 3. Events which the logged in user has posted going to - This will combine with filter 2 to be the front end 'My Events' page